membase/cucumberl/README.markdown

 ## It fits in one file!

 To use cucumberl in your own work, you can just copy src/cucumber.erl to your own erlang project, as it's fully self-contained.
+You can also use the `cucumberl` escript which is generated when you build the project.

 ## License